eloquent/endec/README.md

 # Endec

-*Streaming encoding and serialization for PHP.*
+*Versatile encoders and decoders for PHP.*

 [![There is no current stable version][version-image]][Semantic versioning] [![Current build status image][build-image]][Current build status]